Bobobo-bo-Bo-bobo/prometheus-openweathermap-exporter/README.md

 # Building
 To build this exporter a recent Rust toolchain of at least version 1.58 or newer is required.
+Additionally the development package for OpenSSL must be installed to build this program.

 # Running
 ## API Key